Deepanshu072001/Node_Api-Projects/Authentication/Authentication-Session/Readme.md

     "email": "user1@gmail.com",
     "password": "user123"
 }

+# when the login is done then the jwt token will be generated then pass the token in header.
-# After successful login, a session ID will be generated.
+# After successful login, a jwt token will be generated.
-# Use this session ID in the request headers when calling the /user endpoint to get the logged-in user.
+# Use this jwt token in the request headers or authorization and (in authorization select for bearer token and pass the token) when calling the /user endpoint to get the logged-in user.

 # Get Current User API → Check the logged-in user

 GET http://localhost:8000/user/
 # Headers:
-key: session-id
+Authorization: value
-value: d8f7e734-3775-4376-9850-c787783cb2cb
+value: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6ImY0MWRlYTg1LTUzNDYtNGQ1ZC05OTc0LTBhYTMxNjY5MjNiMiIsImVtYWlsIjoiYW1hbkBnbWFpbC5jb20iLCJuYW1lIjoiQW1hbiBSYXdhdCIsImlhdCI6MTc2MzAyODY2OCwiZXhwIjoxNzYzMDI4Nzg4fQ.zRPcvjKLu0bF6MWrQ6odK0sSsX06LGOS0gETcESPVJI

+Token can be passed on Authorization also ..
+In authorization select bearer token and pass the token in the token section.

-# Example session ID format:
+# Example bearer token format:
-d8f7e734-3775-4376-9850-c787783cb2cb

-# when the login is done then the session id will be generated then pass the session id in header
+eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6ImY0MWRlYTg1LTUzNDYtNGQ1ZC05OTc0LTBhYTMxNjY5MjNiMiIsImVtYWlsIjoiYW1hbkBnbWFpbC5jb20iLCJuYW1lIjoiQW1hbiBSYXdhdCIsImlhdCI6MTc2MzAyODY2OCwiZXhwIjoxNzYzMDI4Nzg4fQ.zRPcvjKLu0bF6MWrQ6odK0sSsX06LGOS0gETcESPVJI